Occurs when attempting to start a single-instance application and the application is already active.

 To access the Code Editor window for application events

 The following table lists examples of tasks involving the My.Application.StartupNextInstance event.

 Use the events provided by the Visual Basic Application model to run code

 Check the command-line arguments of the first application instance

 Web Control Library

 This example uses the e parameter of the event handler to examine the application's command-line arguments.
 If an argument is found that starts with /input=, the rest of that argument is displayed.

 Private Sub MyApplication_StartupNextInstance( ByVal sender As Object, ByVal e As Microsoft.VisualBasic.ApplicationServices.StartupNextInstanceEventArgs ) Handles Me.StartupNextInstance Dim inputArgument As String = "/input=" Dim inputName As String = "" For Each s As String In e.CommandLine If s.ToLower.StartsWith(inputArgument) Then inputName = s.Remove(0, inputArgument.Length) End If Next If inputName = "" Then MsgBox("No input name") Else MsgBox("Input name: " & inputName) End If End Sub

 You must enter the code in the Code Editor window for application events.
 To access this window, follow the instructions from this topic's Remarks section.
-For more information, see Application Page, Project Designer (Visual Basic).
+For more information, see How to: Handle Application Events (Visual Basic).